 You might have heard just about everyone ask, “Do you have a Plan B?”
 If you're hosting an outdoor wedding, it's a good idea to have a tent at the ready in case of inclement weather—and that doesn't just include rain.
 Your guests should be kept comfortable and shielded from blazing sun or billowing winds.
-But that’s not all—a marquis entrance, gutters, clear sides, and pole covers are neeed, too.
+But that’s not all—a marquee entrance tent, gutters, a stage for your musicians, climate control, clear sides, and pole covers may be needed, too.
+In some cases, you may need a generator (more on that below) and a separate catering prep tent.
 Are you a fan of draping fabric across the tent's ceiling?
 Include that as well.

 Tables and Chairs

-Obviously, tables and chairs are important for you and your guests to sit during the ceremony, cocktail hour, and reception—but don't forget about other spots throughout your wedding where tables and chairs are necessary.
-Your musicians need a place to sit and lay instruments on.
+Obviously, tables and chairs an important part of your wedding rental checklist for you and your guests to sit during the ceremony, cocktail hour, and reception—but don't forget about other spots throughout your wedding where tables and chairs are necessary.
+Your musicians need a place to sit and rest their instruments.
 Add another table for your gifts and cards, another for your seating assignments, another for your cake and desserts, and another for your favors.
+You also may be surprised at how many different types of chairs and tables are available, whether you're going for long farm tables with crossback chairs or modern square tables with Ghost chairs.
+Work with your venue coordinator and rentals company to figure out where tables and chairs will be needed based on your guest list and other details of your event.

-Many venues will have a dance floor included, but for those that don't, depending on how many guests are attending, you'll be able to determine the size of your dance floor.
-Wood is the most common type, but there are other options.
-You can also project your customized monogram onto your dance floor using a special lighting projection called a gobo.
+Many venues will have a dance floor included, but for those that don't, you’ll need to include it on your wedding rental checklist.
+Depending on how many guests are attending, you'll be able to determine the size of your dance floor—industry standard dictates around 4-and-a-half square feet per guest, figuring that about half of your guests will be dancing at the same time.
+Wood is the most common type of dance floor available, but there are other options.

 If you're hosting a backyard wedding or a wedding in a rural venue, you may need to rent a generator.
 Think about how much electricity it requires to power your wedding.
 Your event space needs it to turn on the lights, your caterer needs it cook and bake, your DJ needs it to play music, and your maid of honor and best man needs it to give their toasts via a microphone and set of speakers.